YOUR SAFETY ON CAMPUS

 - Location: Security Lodge, Waltham Street, Portsmouth, PO5 4BE

 For your safety, there's prominent CCTV across campus.
 You'll find it in most of our buildings – including halls – and it's monitored by a team of Security Officers from the campus control room.

 You'll get an ID card when you start uni.
 Most student and staff cards will only work in University buildings during certain hours.

-The University has a dedicated liaison officer, who supports students with any any police-related enquiries or issues you have on campus.
+The University's dedicated liaison officer supports students with any police-related enquiries or issues you have on campus.

 Police Constable (PC) Clare Parry is an experienced police officer, who has worked extensively with victims of crime and in the community.

 You can meet with Clare by dropping into her weekly ‘surgeries’ at the University Library every Thursday lunchtime from 12.00pm - 1.00pm.